intjelic/python-sfml/doc/source/c_api.rst

 The C/Cython API has been introduced in version 1.3, the first release entirely based on the final release of SFML 2.0.

-When building large software/games, that's often good to mix some languages to solve specific problems with what they've been designed for.
+When building large software/games, that's often good to mix two or three languages to solve specific problems with what they've been designed for.
 A common case is the graphical user interface.
 Each game needs an interface but we all know C and C++ aren't very flexible when using